mr-mstr/101-decorators/README.md

         print(sig)  # Output: (name)

 It is important to make sure that decorators do not interfere with the traceback information when an error occurs.
 A traceback is the record of the sequence of function calls that led to an error, and it is an essential tool for debugging and troubleshooting code.
 If a decorator hides or modifies the traceback information, it can make it much more difficult to understand and fix the root cause of the error.
-To avoid this problem, you should make sure that your decorators do not interfere with the traceback information.
 Here are some best practices to follow:

 * Use the `@functools.wraps` decorator: As mentioned earlier, the `@functools.wraps` decorator preserves the decorated function's identity and makes it easier to introspect and debug.
 This includes preserving the function's traceback information.